metabrainz/mb-solr/README.md

     </queryResponseWriter>
 ```

+The solrconfig.xml of the cores defined by
-The solr.xml of [mbsssss](https://github.com/mineo/mbsssss) already includes
+[mbsssss](https://github.com/mineo/mbsssss) already includes this snippet, as
-this snippet, as well as the **sharedLib** configuration.
+well as the **sharedLib** configuration in the solr.xml file.

 **$entitytype** needs to be replaced by the entity type of the documents in the store.
 Valid values are: